PupilMesh/OsAR/README.md

 #### TODO

-- [ ] Allow 3D loading / marker from local storage
+- [ ] Allow 3D loading of model / marker from local storage
 - [ ] Write function to map with camera
-- [ ] Load model from JSON
+- [ ] Load model from JSON in python and in App.js
+- [ ] Set model parameters such as scale, position from JSOn

 ### Getting Started